princeton-fintech/hyperdag/README.md

 ### Dev setup
-See SETUP.md for instructions on how to get your dev environment going
+See the [setup instructions](SETUP/SETUP.md) for instructions on how to get your dev environment going.